Selling At Auction Is A Straightforward Process

-A withdrawal fee of 10% of the lower estimate or reserve will be charged (plus VAT), should you change your mind about selling the items, plus any agreed costs that have been incurred.
+A withdrawal fee of 15% of the lower estimate or reserve will be charged (plus VAT)with a minimum charge of £10 per lot, should you change your mind about selling the items, plus any agreed costs that have been incurred.

 The sale of certain materials and species of animals are subject to CITES regulations and must be sold with a CITES licence.
 A specialist will inform you if you need a CITES licence to sell your items, and if a licence is required, Great Western Auctions can apply for it on your behalf.
 A fee will be charged for this application.

 CITES regulations are given on the UK CITES website.